 The activities on this page are specifically for older adults who aren't currently active or who are less physically able to do higher intensity activity.
 If you are already active, you may find some of these activities more suitable for your ability level.

 Two-thirds of people aged over 75 and three out of ten aged 65 to 74 don’t use the internet.
 So we've created a leaflet which you can download and print out to support older adults who are self-isolating to help them keep moving.
 Download the leaflet here.

 We've created a video to enable everyone, no matter their ability or any health condition to be able to move more at home.
 With standing, supported, seated and assisted exercises, as well as subtitles and British Sign Language, there is something for everyone.

-A guide to help you stay healthy at home during the Covid-19 pandemic has been published by academics at The University of Manchester.
+A guide to help you stay healthy at home during the Covid-19 pandemic was published by academics at The University of Manchester.
 The printed booklet is specifically designed for older people, many of whom have no access to the internet.
 Download the leaflet here.